-Exploring the intersections of today’s biggest urban challenges.
+Exploring today’s biggest urban challenges.

-We have two types of Labs.
-Core Labs (Place Futuring and Place Literacy) develop the methods that run through all of our work.
-Thematic Labs focus on the intersections of the six major urban challenges, where problems are most pressing and opportunities for change are greatest.
+We have two types of Labs: Core Labs, which develop the methods that run through all of our work, and Thematic Labs, which focus on the intersections of urban challenges, where problems are most pressing and opportunities for change are greatest.
+Together they form a portfolio that adapts over time, responds to new needs, and creates space for imagination and action.

 Core Labs